auoie/tinystuffdev/nextjs/README.md

 The max with is set to `46rem` which is `2rem` less than `md:` size of `48rem`.
 This is so that the corners for the code blocks are removed when the window is smaller than `48rem`.

+## Adding a font

+See [this link](https://dev.to/thomasvanholder/add-a-custom-tailwind-css-fonts-to-your-website-1nn6) for adding a font.
+Basically, you need to add the import statements before the `@tailwind` CSS imports.
+Then you extend the `fontFamily` property in `tailwind.config.js`.

 ## Add Event Listener to Class Change

 - https://www.seanmcp.com/articles/event-listener-for-class-change/